Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 - **Reactive Spell**

-    When a creature provokes an Opportunity Attack from you by moving out of your Reach, you can use your Reaction to cast a Spell at the creature, rather than making an Opportunity Attack.
+    When a creature provokes an :rsc-reaction:**Opportunity Attack** from you by moving out of your Reach, you can use your Reaction to cast a Spell at the creature, rather than making an Opportunity Attack.
 The Spell must have a casting time of one Action and must target only that creature.

 ---